 Department of Ecological Chemistry

-The activities focus on the two major areas Environmental Chemodynamics and Molecular Toxicology, covering both experimental and theoretical work.
-The latter concerns in particular qualitative and quantitative structure-activity relationships (QSAR) that are used to predict physicochemical properties and toxicological activities of chemical compounds through analysis of their molecular structures.
+The Department's activities focus on two major areas, Environmental Chemodynamics and Molecular Toxicology, covering both experimental and theoretical work.
+The latter concerns in particular qualitative and quantitative structure-activity relationships (QSAR) that are developed and used to predict the physical and chemical properties and potential toxicological effects of chemical compounds through the analysis of their molecular structures.